-The above window does a few things.
-First, make sure that the javadoc command that Eclipse is expecting to use is the correct one.
-The command should be in the same directory as the previously used commands java and javac where, with respect to the jdk that you already installed.
+This window does a few things.
+First, it makes sure that the javadoc command that Eclipse is expecting to use is the correct one.
+The command should be in the same directory as were the previously used commands java and javac, with respect to the JDK that you already installed.